damipmz/static-web-GL/README.md

 - **JavaScript**

 ## Contributions
-Contributions to the Anime Quiz Games project are welcome!
+Contributions to the ANIMATE Quiz Games project are welcome!
 If you would like to contribute, please follow these steps:
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them with descriptive messages.